Samsung Kies: Alternative software

-Since 2012, most of the Intel product line mounted the Cache Acceleration Software, both as an accelerator and a temporary database in connection with the parallel subsystem named Intel Management Engine (with ring-3 privilege inside the device).
+Since 2012, most of the Intel product line has mounted the Cache Acceleration Software, both as an accelerator and a temporary database in connection with the parallel subsystem named Intel Management Engine (with ring-3 privilege inside the device).

 Trivial File Transfer Protocol is a simple lockstep protocol, optimized for a client-server network, rather than a one-to-one and peer-to-peer connection.

-Android File Transfer for Linux is a FOSS app, stable since version 2.2., though FOSS has somewhere (e.g. on GitHub) protected under copyright law, and subject to file robots.txt mirroring exclusions.
+Android File Transfer for Linux is a FOSS app, stable since version 2.2., though FOSS is somewhere (e.g. on GitHub) protected under copyright law, and subject to file robots.txt mirroring exclusions.